david-soto-m/Texplate/README.md

 There is a python helper script called `new_sec` to create new chapters and sections.
 It will create a file with a name like `sec_1` or `ch_14` in whatever directory is called.
-There are some make shortcuts to it.
+There are twho make shortcuts to it `make section` and `make chapter`.